Hans Hermann von Katte: Life

 Born in the Prussian capital of Berlin, Katte was a nobleman by birth, coming from a long line of aristocratic military men.
 His ancestors were squires of Wust in the Altmark.
-His father, field marshal general Hans Heinrich von Katte, was one of Frederick William I's most regarded cuirassiers.
+His father, field marshal general Graf Hans Heinrich von Katte, was one of Frederick William I's most regarded cuirassiers.
 Katte's mother, Dorothee Sophia von Wartensleben, was the daughter of a seasoned and revered field marshal, Graf Alexander Hermann von Wartensleben.
 Hans Hermann studied in Königsberg and Utrecht, focusing on French and law.
 After completing his studies he joined the Prussian Army, as temporary military service was a prerequisite for his desired judicial career.

 It is not known when Frederick II and Katte met for the first time.
 However, when they both attended private mathematics and mechanics lessons in 1729, they became acquainted rapidly.
 Frederick, eight years younger than Katte, admired Katte for his cosmopolitan attitude.
 Both of them were interested in poetry and playing the flute.
 An intimate friendship developed between them and due to the long-standing perception (even during his own lifetime) of Frederick as homosexual, has led some historians to speculate that their relationship may have been romantic and/or sexual (see: Sexuality of Frederick the Great).
 A contemporary courtier, Karl Ludwig von Pöllnitz, reports that the two treated each other “like a lover with his mistress.”
 As a close friend and confidant of the Crown Prince, Katte succeeded the page Peter Karl Christoph von Keith, whom the king had recently transferred to Infantry Regiment No. 31 in Wesel as a lieutenant because he disapproved of his influence on his son.

 Frederick's sister Wilhelmine wrote in her memoirs about Katte: